Raymi306/personal-site/content/tutorials/python/digging_deeper/22_debugger.md

 To traverse up and down stack frames, run "up" and "down" respectively

+To jump to an arbitrary line of code, run "j(ump") followed by the desired line number.

 To quit out of the debugger, run "quit".
 On Unix systems, you may also press <Ctrl+D\>